IBM/cmnnc/README.md

 # cmnnc

+## Installation

-We use `virtualenv` for installing python dependencies:
+We use `virtualenv` to install python dependencies:

 ```
 $ virtualenv -p python3 cmenv